igorocampos/ESCPOS/README.md

 ```

 # Considerations
-This library will only accept UTF8 Encoding for Barcodes and QRCodes data.

 When printing CODE128 barcodes, it will use automatically subset B, which supports numbers, upper and lower case letters and some additional characters.

 You can see the changelog [here](CHANGELOG.md).